 Childhood games SOC 2-04a, SOC 2-01a, TCH 2-03b, TCH 3-03b, TCH 4-03b

 In Jacky Daydream, Jacqueline Wilson describes different toys and games that she enjoyed during her childhood.
 Ask your class to research the games commonly played by children during Jacqueline’s childhood era (1945- 1955).
-The People History website might be a good place for your pupils to start their research.
+The People History website (this will open in a new window)might be a good place for your pupils to start their research.
 Pupils could also ask grandparents about the games they to play, or you could visit a local care home and ask residents about their childhood.
 Questions to consider: Are any of the games still played today?
 Have some of the games adapted or changed over time?
 Are there any that are completey unrecognisable or new?
 Can pupils adapt any of these games so that children today would enjoy playing them?
 Pupils can teach the games they have learnt to peers in the class, or to other children in the playground.